ejmpurisima/CS3_PotassiumProj_2427/README.md

 ![Joker Card Logo](Joker_29.png)

-## Description:
+## Description
 The website explores **Alice in Borderland**, a Japanese survival thriller Netflix adaptation series directed by Shinsuke Sato from a manga originally written and illustrated by Haro Aso.
 Alice in Borderland follows a group of people who are transported to a parallel, deserted Tokyo called the *Borderland* where they must play dangerous, life-or-death games to survive.

-## Website Outline:
+## Website Outline
 **Home Page:** The home page will contain a short description about Alice in Borderland and a menu represented by card symbols that leads to the other webpages.

-**Page 1 (Hearts):** This page will discuss the games and characters who are specialists of the Hearts games.
+**Page 1 (Hearts Specialists):** This page will discuss the characters who are specialists of the Hearts games.

+**Page 1.5 (Hearts Games):** From the page of the specialists, there will be a button that leads to the page that explores the Hearts games themselves.

-**Page 2 (Diamonds):** This page will discuss the games and characters who are specialists of the Diamonds games.
+**Page 2 (Diamonds Specialists):** This page will discuss the games and characters who are specialists of the Diamonds games.

+**Page 2.5 (Diamonds Games):** The original page will lead to this that discusses the overall mechanics and winning conditions of the Diamonds games.

-**Page 3 (Clubs):** This page will discuss the games and characters who are specialists of the Clubs games.
+**Page 3 (Clubs Specialists):** This page will discuss the games and characters who are specialists of the Clubs games.

+**Page 3.5 (Clubs Games):** This webpage will talk about the known Clubs games in the series.

 **Page 4 (Spades):** This page will discuss the games and characters who are specialists of the Spades games.

+**Page 4.5 (Spades Games):** This is about the mechanics, solutions, and outcomes of the Spades Games.

+**About Us:** This page will show information about the authors and their messages to the readers of the website.

+All *game webpages* are also going to include the season and episode number where the said game is featured.